World of Forgotten People: Release

 "World of Forgotten People" was released as a single in October 1962 via Decca Records.
 It was issued as a 7" vinyl single and contained a B-side: "Get Set for a Heartache."
 It was Lynn's third single release with the label and the start of a series of Decca singles during the decade.

 Lynn would remain with the Decca label (later renamed MCA) until 1988.
 Despite its major label release, the song did not reach any charting positions on any Billboard survey, most notably the Hot Country Singles chart, where most of Lynn's singles appeared.
 The single was issued on Lynn's 1963 studio album, Loretta Lynn Sings, also issued on Decca.
 The album was also Lynn's debut studio release.
-The song would later be covered by American country artist Connie Smith.
-It was released as the third track on Smith's 1967 studio release, Connie in the Country.
+The song would later be covered by American country artist Connie Smith twice.
+It was first released as the third track on Smith's 1967 studio release, Connie in the Country.
+She later re-recorded the song in 2024 for her album Love, Prison, Wisdom and Heartaches.